luketainton/TeamsUserEnroller/README.md

 # Setting up your device
 This module uses PowerShell, which is pre-installed on Windows.
 If you're not on Windows, please [download **PowerShell Core**](https://github.com/PowerShell/PowerShell/releases).
 1. Open PowerShell as an administrator.
-1. Install this module by running `Install-Module -Name TeamsUsersEnroller`.
+1. Install this module by running `Install-Module -Name TeamsUserEnroller`.

 # Running the script
 1. Create a CSV file containing your users and their desired roles.
 The first line must be the headers `email,role`, for example: